-We need your help to speak up for equitable policies so that everyone has a fair, just opportunity to be their healthiest.
+We asked for your help to speak up for equitable policies so that everyone has a fair, just opportunity to be their healthiest, and 186 people responded.

 The National Academies of Sciences, Engineering, and Medicine (NASEM) has nominated an ad hoc committee to analyze federal policies that contribute to preventable and unfair health outcomes in America, particularly among Latinos and other racial/ethnic minority populations.

-The committee wants personal and/or professional feedback by Sept.
+The committee wanted personal and/or professional feedback by Sept.
 30, 2022, on: